 The bike is perfect for withstanding bad weather as it sits on the school bike rack, and it will look good doing it.
 The bike’s paint job is beautiful, and the bike even comes with a small bottle of touch-up paint.

 BLACK FRIDAY / CYBER MONDAY SALE: 10% Off One Bike, 15% Off Two Bikes.
 Use Discount Code GB19.
 Valid 11/29 – 12/2.

 The Guardian Kids Bikes stand out thanks to their proprietary SureStop brake system.
 Kids needs pull only one brake lever to activate both brakes, and the force is distributed in such a way that it prevents over-the-bar incidents and other brake-related accidents.

 If your child is brand new to hand brakes, has struggled with hand brakes in the past, or if you just like having a little extra safety, we highly recommend the Guardian Original 20.
-We also like that the bike comes in both a small and a large to help fit a wider range of kids, and a geared and singlespeed version.
+We also like that the bike comes in multiple versions including both a small and large size to help fit a wider range of kids, and a geared and singlespeed version.

 Read Review: Guardian Original 20

 Looking for some major bang for your buck?
 The Vitus 20 is the bike you want.

 It comes with child-appropriate geometry and a full list of top-shelf components–Kenda tires, Tektro brakes, Shimano drivetrain–at several hundred dollars less than the bikes on our Top 5 list.

 The one drawback is the weight–at 20 pounds it’s heftier than our Top 5 bikes–but for the price, this bike can’t be beat.

 The Norco Roller 20 is a big step up from previous Norco youth offerings.
 It offers Tektro v-brakes (front and rear) and easy-to-reach levers.